Conditional Lending Pool (CLP)

 would be adjusted in accordance with this added value.

-Read more about how our Conditional LendingPool innovates upon existing lending pools in our blog .
+Read more about how our Conditional LendingPool innovates upon existing lending pools in our .